-God wants us to saturate our minds with the Word of God.
+God wants us to saturate our minds with “the word of Christ.”
+The more we know Him, the more we will be like Him.
 We have so many rough edges.
-Many of these areas we inherited from our parents.
-We cannot get rid of our sharp tongue in our own strength.
-We are ornery, possess a critical attitude, and a bad temper.
-We wonder why we are not more saintly or why we have such a short fuse.
+We inherited many of these areas from our parents.
+We cannot get rid of our sharp tongues in our strength.
+We are ornery, possess a critical attitude, and have a bad temperament.
+We wonder why we are not more saintly or have such a short fuse.
 Why is it that we explode so quickly?
-We do not avail ourselves of the Word of God.
-The Word of God will operate upon us (Heb.
+We do not apply Christ-centeredness to ourselves.
+The Word of Christ will change us (Heb.
 4:12).

 No wonder our minds are corrupt after watching a night of television.
 We watch ghastly murders and rapes then we wonder why our Christian lives are so ineffective.
 After an evening of T.V., we feel like we need an internal bath.
 God makes us clean through the Word of Christ (John 15:3; Psalm 119:9), then we become Christ-centered.
 The Word of God is a spiritual spot remover when we become defiled by day-to-day life.
 We need the Word of God to remove the sin in our lives (1 John.
 2:14).

 The Lord defeated Satan through the Word of God (Matt.
 4:4,7,10).
 He did not have a scroll of Deuteronomy to read to the devil.
 He quoted Scripture.
 When the devil attacks you, you cannot say, “Wait a minute, devil, till I find a verse for you.
 Wait till I go home for my Bible.”
 He will not wait; he will clobber you.
 It would be best if you had a verse right now.
 We must say, like the Lord, “It is written.”